 All told, there are more than 5 million specimens spanning the past three centuries of plant life on Earth.
 Some 3.5 million of those objects are “press sheets” — dried and preserved plants mounted on stiff white paper and meticulously labeled with information about when and where they were found.

 “It is a record of what existed,” said Department of Botany chief Laurence J. Dorr.
 And since 20,000 to 30,000 new specimens are added each year, “it will stand as a record of what exists today.”

 But for years, the record was locked away in cabinets, difficult to search and impossible to analyze on large scales.
 And at the plodding rate of “traditional digitization” (in which press sheets are scanned and identifying information is entered into a database by hand), any effort to turn the physical archive into a digital one seemed Sisyphean.
 New objects were added to the collection so rapidly the museum couldn't keep up.
-It took 40 years to catalogue the first million and a half items in the herbarium.
+It took 40 years to catalogue the first 1.5 million items in the herbarium.

 Then the Digitization Program Office got involved.
 Next month, the botany staff will notch their next million digitized objects.
 It took less than a year and a half.

 “I go back to the automobile,” said Ken Rahaim, who oversees mass digitization for the entire Smithsonian.
 “We borrowed a lot from Henry Ford, kind of creating a more industrialized process to do the mass digitization that we do here at the scale that we do it at.
 We're taking specialists and putting them at the tasks they're all most efficient at.”